melihiseri/CartPole_ToyModel/README.md

 ## Important Notes on Training Stability

-This approach is primarily designed for the **initial learning phase**.
-The implementation of **memory management, regret analysis, and network training** has been written for early-stage learning dynamics.

-nHowever, other parameters are **crudely tuned to stabilize learning**.
-As a result:
+This approach is designed for the initial learning phase.
+The implementation of memory management, regret analysis, and network training has been written for early-stage learning dynamics.
+However, other parameters are crudely tuned to stabilize learning.
-- **Not all runs learn at the same speed.**
-- When training **32 agents**, more than half **succeeds very well**, and all of them **consistently achieve rewards above 200**.
-- The results are presented for those agents that achieve successful learning within this window.

-This should be considered when analyzing the performance of this method across different experimental conditions.

 ---